lavollmer/blogr-landingpage-lauradev/README.md

 I reinforced and learned a lot of new things during this project.
 Some of things that were more relevant:

-1. **_Typescript Programming Language_** - The goal of TypeScript is to be a static typechecker for JavaScript programs - in other words, a tool that runs before your code runs (static) and ensures that the types of the program are correct (typechecked).
+1. **_Typescript Programming Language_** - This was first project using Typescript.
+I was able to learn more about Typescript by reviewing documentation and reading.
+I will continue to build on my Typescript knowledge.
 2. **_TailwindCSS Config File_** - I began by updating the style guide in the TailwindCSS file.
 I found that I was receiving errors - I learned that you must keep the hsl formatting and also include it in a colors section.
 I had to define them in the extend object.
 3. **_React Recent Versions_** - I learned that you don't need to import React at the beginning of the file when the React version is more recent.
 4.**_Gradient Colors_** - I added a gradient to some of the backgrounds of each component and found to use the TailwindCSS gradient feature to be useful.